Stable, Affordable Housing

 Project Quest offers scattered-site housing and support services to families in Ramsey, Dakota, and Washington counties.

-ROOF Project housing and services provided by a collaboration of agencies that provide scattered-site transitional housing to homeless families in Ramsey County.
+The ROOF Project is a rapid re-housing program that provides housing and support services via a scatter site model to homeless families in Ramsey County.